chigozienri/Nubots3D/README.md

 You may also download the current state of the system and loaded rules.
 It is not currently possible to download a ruleset in legacy format.
 Download a ruleset to see an example of how .rules file is formatted.

-The javascript console may give useful debugging information if a ruleset does not work.
+The javascript console may give useful debugging information if a ruleset does not work, but will slow the simulation significantly.